Loan Against Property & Its Balance Transfer

 All

-Eligibility criteria for a LAP involves property value, your income, credit score, and age.
-Documentation typically includes property papers, income proof, and ID.
+The key eligibility factors for a LAP include the property's value, your personal income, credit score, and age.
+The documents that you would typically have to provide include your property papers, income proof, and identification documents.

 FAQ Avatar